nosey-dewdrop/nosey-dewdrop/README.md

-<u> DAMLA </u>

 i used to write clean code between 2020-25. i learned front-end-design at 11. i was raised with stackoverflow. but you know, nothing is the same as it was. now, i am a vibecoder just as tony stark.

-portfolio: noseydewdrop.com

-blog: coming soon
+portfolio: noseydewdrop.com<br>blog: coming soon

 my repos are private now but the products are live.
-(286 hours % 44.7B tokens :D)
+(286 hours & 44.7B tokens :D)

 ### live on the web